junesirius/junesirius.github.io/_posts/Supernatural/SPN_Cas_BB/SPN-Cas-fixit-whole-novel.md

 > (mainly Dean & Cas POV, very occasionally Jack POV, very little Bobby POV)
 >
 > (after-deal Jack ≈ soulless Sam & soulless Jack, but more powerful, more cold, more dark)
+>
+> (Main conflict: Cas has to choose between Dean/Jack.
+Usually we see too much it's Dean choose between Sam/Cas, this one makes the conflicting moments and torn-apart decision all Cas's.
+Exactly like "Save your son or save your partner" dilemma.)

 ## Chap 1

+> (Before coming back, add brief pieces of memory, things happening in Empty, dream-like but actually happened, could first write Chap.8 Jack's confession about what happened in Empty and come here write Cas's; as foreshadow, Cas might have feeling something happened to Jack from beginning, hinting to reader too it's not Jack's fault, something happened to him in Empty, we'll have to figure out what) Before the beginning Cas wake up, Cas hears bits and pieces about Jack's bargaining for him; he wakes up trying to remember the dream but can't, but knows Jack goes for him in the Empty, but assumed the process is easy (until realizes it might not be), doesn't realize what those vague memory and dream is until Jack tells them exactly what happ
+>
 > Cas comes back alive in Heaven, full-powered.
 Heaven is half-way rebuilding, Jack is alone on the rebuilding work.
 >
 > Cas reunites with Jack, very happy and hugs him, Jack hugs back, but a bit somewhat cold and distant (not evil, just neutral, stop caring as much, and will care less and less).
 Cas notices a bit off but can't quite tell yet, just ask if Jack is okay, Jack tasks him with rebuilding Heaven (doesn't tell him about the deal).